raito-cache-server/raito-cache/README.md

 Lite caching proxy server

 Options:
-  --host <host>   define host on which to start the server (default: "localhost") --origin <url>  define url for caching
-  --ttl <ms>      define time to live for the cache record in ms -v, --version   output the version number
-  -h, --help      display help for command
+  --port <port>                 define port on which to start the server --host <host>                 define host on which to start the server (default: "localhost") --ttl <ms>                    define time to live for the cache record in ms -pass, --password <password>  define a password for the server to prevent non authorized connections -v, --version                 output the version number -h, --help                    display help for command
 ```

 **App commands:**